-Each week we'll post an update with details and pictures about what we've planted up at Muriel Jones and what we've started to bring on at home.
+Initially we'll post a monthly update with details and pictures about what we've planted up at Muriel Jones and what we've started to bring on at home.
 We use the kitchen table to do that, or a sunny window sill.
+As the growing season starts to really get going we'll provide more regular updates!

 We'd love to say that the partially glazed greenhouse was now completely glazed.
 And heated.
 But it's neither.
 We're thinking that this year we might start again and build something bespoke that fits the space exactly but for now the table will once again become laden with seeds and seedlings.
 And we'll be eating on our laps...........